‘Horror beyond belief… lies waiting for all who dare enter the vampire’s dungeon!’

 “Unforgivably cheap, dreadfully produced vampire flop which tries to drain a few laughs from the vampire formula but the results are anemic.”
 John Stanley, Creature Features

-“Goofy even by the ridiculous standards of Adamson’s filmography, this is a fun time waster of a film.
+“Goofy even by the ridiculous standards of Adamson’s filmography, this is a fun time-waster of a film.
 You can’t take any of it too seriously as the entire cast overacts from start to finish and the dime store effects are about as convincing as your next door neighbor’s Halloween decorations, but the picture moves at a good pace and features some pretty neat horror clichés in action.”
-Ian Jane, DVD Talk
+DVD Talk

 “This is a rather strange entry in the Al Adamson oeuvre.
-Though it shares a certain similarity to Dracula vs. Frankenstein in that it gives us a wide array of monsters/villains (two vampires, a homicidal maniac who may be a werewolf, a moon-worshiping butler, and a big hulking deformed man), it doesn’t really use them in the same way.”
-Dave Sindelar, Fantastic Movie Musings and Ramblings
+Though it shares a certain similarity to Dracula vs. Frankenstein in that it gives us a wide array of monsters/villains (two vampires, a homicidal maniac who may be a werewolf, a moon-worshipping butler, and a big hulking deformed man), it doesn’t really use them in the same way.”
+Fantastic Movie Musings and Ramblings

 Cast and characters:

 - John Carradine … George – the Butler

 - Paula Raymond … Countess Townsend – Hand of Death; Beast from 20,000 Fathoms

 - Alexander D’Arcy … Count Dracula – alias Count Charles Townsend (as Alex D’Arcy) – Horrors of Spider Island